Unruly tourists: What's fact and what's fiction?

 WELLINGTON

 By the time the last of the group landed in Wellington their cohorts had already made a name for themselves.
-They were spotted at service stations, with Joe Doran now appearing to sport a new bright orange hair colour.
+They were spotted at service stations, with Joe Doran now appearing to sport a new bright-yellow hair colour.

 They'd also reportedly trashed a Levin motel, with a spokesperson telling the Daily Mail Australia there were cigarette butts scattered on the ground, empty Red Bull cans thrown around the room and towels bunched up in the shower.